jplhanna/discord_quest_bot/README.md

-DATABASE_NAME="Name for the database" DATABASE_USER="Name for user with access to the database" DATABASE_PASSWORD="Password to the database"
+DATABASE_NAME="Name for the database" DATABASE_USER="Name for user with access to the database" DATABASE_PASSWORD="Password to the database" DISCORD_OWNER_ID="The discord id of the owner of the channel you are using."
 ```

 Install all packages and start the server using `Docker` and `docker-compose`